marlinfiggins/BayesianTimeSeries/README.md

-# Bayesian_Time_Series
+# Bayesian Time Series Models

-Test project for fun.
-Slowly building out methods for doing Bayesian estimation of time series data.
-As it stands, this project is mostly borrowing from [TimeSeers](https://github.com/MBrouns/timeseers) in Python.
+Slowly building out methods for doing hierarchical Bayesian inference and prediction for time series data.
+As it stands, this project is mostly borrowing from [TimeSeers](https://github.com/MBrouns/timeseers) in Python and Facebook's prophet.

 ## Features